slashr/Tomcat-Cluster-Load-Balancing/README.md

 => Running the Playbook
 1) Download the playbook from the repo: setup.yml
 2) Run with the following command: sudo ansible-playbook setup.yml

+=> Post Setup
+1) Going to http://<server-ip> will load the default Tomcat homepage.
+2) Goint to http://<server-ip>/clusterjsp will load the sample Tomcat application.
+2) You can view the status of the nodes by navigating to http://<server-ip>/status

+=> Troubleshooting
+1) In case, the playbook gets stuck at a certain task, interupt the process with a ctrl+c and re-run the playbook.
+Ansible's idempotency ensures that re-running the playbook won't lead to inconsistencies.